leongersing/ruby_buddha_ios_blog_source/readme.md

 dealing with sandboxes, resource constraints and memory management.
 In Ruby, and agile in general, we can defer many of our decisions to the time in which they become a problem.
-One of the common "problems" or "ilities" that gets deferred is performance.
-We figure, in Ruby, that since our language is pretty slow comparatively (put your pitchforks down, townsfolk.
-I'm one of you.) we will leverage other hardware solutions to scale out, horizontally, when the need arises.

-Well, this is not the way to start thinking about your iOS code.
-Your decisions regarding resources, performance and memory management are important the moment you start.
-These are things we must look at, up front, and continuously throughout the life of our development.
-Unlike our time with Rails, we've got to make these choices now.
-It will feel a little weird, as if we're doing a bit of upfront design, but that's the environment in which you're in and just like walking into someone's home as a guest it's appropriate to be polite, appreciate and share in your host's customs and not look at everything that may be unfamiliar and start calling it crap.
-I find, when visiting other languages, frameworks and platforms, that it helps to learn to use the chopsticks when eating the noodles rather than complain that I'm not allowed to use a fork and that chopsticks are stupid; tweeting how much I hate them and the people who use them and that they are living in the dark ages for using such primitive tools.
-If I did that in your home, you'd dismiss my arrogance and never invite me back.
-We'd both miss out on enjoying one another's culture and that would be a real shame.
+One of the common "problems" or "ilities" that gets deferred is performance but I don't recommend that for iOS projects.
+Your choices regarding resources, performance and memory management are important the moment you begin.
+It may feel a bit weird, as if we're doing a bit of upfront design but that's the environment in which you're in.

+On a personal note, I find, when visiting other languages, frameworks and platforms, that it helps to learn to use the chopsticks when eating the noodles rather than complain that I'm not allowed to use a fork.
+It will increase the learning curve to some extent but usually helps to provide a frame of reference when interacting with a new community.
+In Ruby, we expect guests to learn our customs (aka idioms) in order to play and Cocoa/Objective-C is no different.
+They've got some wonderful traditions and it only helps to enrich our experience as developers to learn, take part and contribute back to them.

-Before we can run, let's walk.
-Since you're into Ruby you may have seen my favorite framework intro video of all time; David Heiemier Hanson's "Ooopies" video.
-This great video introduced me to Rails, Ruby, DHH and the culture.
+Since you're into Ruby you may have seen my favorite framework intro video of all time; David Heiemier Hanson's Creat a blog in 15 minutes video (sometimes known affectionately as the "oopsie video!").
+This was the talk that introduced me to Rails, Ruby, DHH and the culture as a whole.
 David built a blog in 15 minutes, he didn't deploy it, he didn't scale it to millions he just built a small blog.
-We're going to do the same thing.
-A small application that allows us to create, update, delete and view a blog post as well as view a list of posts.
+He was just a guy, having fun, writing some code.
+So, We're going to do the same thing.
+Build a small blog application for iPad that allows us to create, update, delete and view a blog post as well as view a list of posts.

 ## Create the project.